Southern Cross, Queensland: Geography

 The locality is mainly rural, except for a small area in the south-east which adjoins the city of Charters Towers.
-This area is best described as rural-residential, and is included in the boundaries of "Charters Towers North" published by the Charters Towers Regional Council.
+This area is best described as rural-residential.

 History

 The former railway station of Southern Cross, on the Great Northern railway line, which was opened in 1884, was just over the boundary in the locality of Black Jack, Queensland.
 A 1122 metres crossing loop is located in the immediate vicinity.

 Southern Cross Provisional School opened circa 1895.
-On 1 January 1909 it became Southern Cross State School.
+On 1 January 1909, it became Southern Cross State School.
 It closed circa 1932.